This article may contain affiliate links. please check out my policy!

 📖Storage

 Keep in an airtight container at room temp for up to 3 months.
-If not baking can keep in the fridge for up to a month.

-I have not frozen these veggie bits, however, I do not see why they would not freeze and thaw well.
+I have not frozen these delicious veggie bits, however, I do not see why they would not freeze and thaw well.
 Do let me know if it does not work, I want to keep my information accurate.

 💭Serving Suggestions